Did you know that invasive plants are often traded, grown and planted in the horticultural industry?

 Did you know that some invasive plants found in the Sea to Sky Corridor are not only harmful to the environment, but they are also toxic to humans or animals?

-This brochure is to help with the identification and control of toxic invasive plants that can directly impact human, lifestock, and pet health.
+Learn more about the identification and control of Toxic Invasive Plants in the Sea to Sky Corridor that directly impact human, lifestock, and pet health.
 Although some native plants can also be toxic, only high priority toxic invasive species in the Sea to Sky are included here.

 In addition to being toxic, many of these plants have additional negative impacts that include: